-Discover Fairbanks Alaska, with its rich history of a gold rush, Northern Lights dancing brightly at night and more.
+Discover Fairbanks Alaska, with its rich gold rush history and Northern Lights dancing brightly at night.

 Do you know how it all began?